Day 1: The National WWII Museum in New Orleans

 A town that dates back to the Roman Empire.
 Attractions include the Bayeux Cathedral and the nearly 1,000 year old Bayeux tapestry chronicling the Norman Conquest of England.

 A countryside abbey that was held by German forces.
-The abbey was the site of systematic executions of Canadaian soldiers by German forces.
+The abbey was the site of systematic executions of Canadian soldiers by German forces.

 Memorial de Mont Ormel

-A museum situated on the site of heavy fighting from August 18–22, 1944, as Allied forces attempted to encircle and capture the remaining German forces.
+A museum situated on the site of heavy fighting from August 18 - 22, 1944, as Allied forces attempted to encircle and capture the remaining German forces in the Falaise Gap.

 Normandy American Cemetery